subsurface/subsurface/packaging/android/README.md

 ```

 Note that since you don't have the same signing key that I have,
-you'll have to uninstalled the 'official' Subsurface-mobile binary in
+you'll have to uninstall the 'official' Subsurface-mobile binary in
 order for this to work.
 And likewise you have to uninstall yours
 before you'll be able to install an official binary again.